 Correctness in the secular, political realm is not the concern of Christians or the church because “our citizenship is in heaven.
-And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables him to bring everything under his control” (Philippians 3:20-21).
+And we eagerly await a Savior from there, the Lord Jesus Christ, who will, by the power that enables him, “bring everything under his control” (Philippians 3:20–21).

 © Copyright 2002-2014 Got Questions Ministries.